James Gandon: Criticism and decline

 Gandon had married Eleanor Smullen on 26 July 1770.
 They had five children, four daughters and a son, James.
 Some sources state he was widowed shortly after his invitation to Dublin, but others state there is evidence of his wife in Dublin for a short time.
-Gandon died on 24 December 1823 at his home in Lucan, County Dublin, having spent forty-two years in the city.
+Gandon died on 24 December 1823 at his home in Lucan, Dublin, having spent forty-two years in the city.
 He was buried in the church-yard of Drumcondra Church, in the same grave as his friend the antiquary Francis Grose.
 It seems that already by the time of his death his reputation was undergoing a re-evaluation, for his tomb-stone reads: – "Such was the respect in which Gandon was held by his neighbours and friends from around his home in Lucan that they refused carriages and walked the 16 miles to and from Drumcondra on the day of his funeral."

 In the years since his death, Ireland's troubled history has resulted in destruction and damage to much of Gandon's work, especially his interiors.
 The Custom House was burnt down in 1921 by the IRA during the War of Independence and parts of it were rebuilt using a darker shade of native limestone.
 The Four Courts was shelled by government forces during the Civil War in 1922 and partly destroyed by a huge explosion.
 Even though it was later rebuilt, much of Gandon's original work is gone and the interior can today only be appreciated from his original drawings.
 The wings to the Four Courts were shortened by one bay, in order to widen the roadway, and to permit more lanes of traffic.
 This alteration seriously damages the original composition.
 Yet despite this, the stamp of his work is still clearly visible in Georgian Dublin today.